Laura B. Cardinal

 Darla Moore School of Business

-A passionate advocate for technology born out of science and R&D and teaching the next generation of innovation leaders, Cardinal serves on the editorial boards of the Academy of Management Journal, the Academy of Management Discoveries, and the Journal of Organization Design.
-She was a Co-Chair for the 37th Annual Strategic Management Society 2017 Houston Conference.
-She sat on the Board of Governors of the Academy of Management (AOM) and on the Board of Directors of the Strategic Management Society (SMS) and on grant panels at the National Science Foundation.
-Cardinal was an associate editor of the Academy of Management Annals and has served on the editorial boards of Organization Science and Strategic Management Journal, as the Chair for the Competitive Strategy Interest Group of the SMS, and as the Program and Division Chair for the Technology and Innovation Management Division of the AOM.
+A passionate advocate for technology born out of science and R&D and teaching the next generation of innovation leaders, Cardinal serves on the editorial boards of the Academy of Management Journal, the Academy of Management Discoveries and the Journal of Organization Design.
+She co-chaired the Annual Strategic Management Society 2017 Houston Conference.
+She served on the Board of Governors of the Academy of Management (AOM), the Board of Directors of the Strategic Management Society (SMS) and on grant panels at the National Science Foundation.
+Cardinal was an associate editor of the Academy of Management Annals and has served on the editorial boards of Organization Science and Strategic Management Journal.